alyboba/cfms-website.github.io/src/site/_news/press-release-medical-students-to-celebrate-national-seniors-day-with-snaps4seniors-and-snappouraînés.md

 We encourage CFMS members to submit posts for this social media campaign.
 The posts can be on any of our social media platforms (Twitter, Facebook, and Instagram) and they can be anything from sharing a photo with a caption or a video outlining your knowledge of seniors care, what you learned from a patient/preceptor, or a special moment with an older loved one, or why you think seniors care and improved seniors care matters for Canadians.

-We are using the hashtag "#Snap4Seniors" and “#SnapPourAînés” to help build momentum and identify posts so that the CFMS can help amplify the message.
+We are using the hashtag "#Snap4Seniors" and “#SnapPourA&icirc;n&eacute;s” to help build momentum and identify posts so that the CFMS can help amplify the message.
 We hope many medical students across the nation will participate and encourage their families, friends, colleagues, professors, and preceptors to do so as well!

 Please contact Taylor Woo and Shanza Hashmi, co-leads of the CFMS National Seniors Strategy Task Force at NationalSeniorsTF@gmail.com for more information!